 Soon after motorcycles and automobiles became widely available back in the early 1900s, American families realized that tent camping offered an economical way to travel, vacation, and visit interesting attractions located many miles away from their homes.
 Every summer, millions of families packed their camping kits in their cars and drove to exciting destinations.
 After arriving in these destinations, families set up their tents and kitchen canopies in developed campgrounds and spent a week or two relaxing, eating great camp meals, and enjoying the great outdoors.
 Children played with new friends, swam almost every day, engaged in various recreational activities, and learned about the relationship between plants, animals, and our environment.

 The combination of past uncomfortable trips plus exaggerated concerns about personal safety, unfamiliarity with modern camping equipment, heavy marketing of motels and RVs, and the difficulty of identifying good camping destinations in unfamiliar regions of the country have negatively impacted the popularity of family tent camping vacations in some regions of the country.
-Although several camping books have been published over the past ten years, these books have failed to provide the factual information needed to buy the most comfortable equipment, find the safest and most comfortable campgrounds, and set up the most comfortable campsites.
+Although several camping books have been published over the past ten years, these books have failed to provide the encouragement and factual information needed to buy the most comfortable equipment, find the safest and most comfortable campgrounds, and set up the most comfortable campsites.

 Therefore, I have written four books, posted about 100 YouTube videos, and maintain a Modern Tent Camping Facebook page that provide detailed information about modern tent camping in developed state and federal campgrounds.
 Much of this detailed information cannot be found in any other source.
 You can purchase these books directly from me or from Amazon.com.
 More information about each book, can be found on the "Store" page of this web site; just click the Amazon.com links.